voi-oss/dbt-exposures-crawler/README.md

 ## Release

 There is a GitHub Action that will trigger a release of this package on PyPI based on releases done on GitHub.
-We loosely follow [semantic versioning](https://semver.org/), and we use the auto-generated release notes from GitHub and we append a link to the released version on PyPI.
+We loosely follow [semantic versioning](https://semver.org/), we use the auto-generated release notes from GitHub and we append a link at the end of the release notes to the released version on PyPI.

 ## License